dexiouz/Notes/setup-reactNative-on-macOS/index.md

 ```
 $ vim ~/.bashrc
 ```
-It should open this vim page
+this should open this vim page

 ```
 export NVM_DIR="/Users/chidera/.nvm"